Finally, my E-book is finished. Read free pdf in an updated version (click on image)

 The members of the Swiss founding cantons gained independence from the Habsburg rulers in the decisive battle of Morgarten on November 15th, 1315.

 The Swiss Confederation had only been founded in 1291.
 Earlier that same year, the Knights Templar lost their last strongholds in Israel and Syria and were forced to move their headquarters to Limassol on the island of Cyprus, and in 1303 they abandoned the Holy Land and returned to Europe.
-In 1307, they were famously persecuted and arrested by the king of France.
+In 1307, on a Friday the 13th, they were famously persecuted and arrested by the king of France.

 Frank Sirocko, (2010) describes how ‘The large increase in population in the High mediaeval period led to exploitation of the soil, thus the yield of grains declined drastically from 7:1 (7 grains of harvest per 1 grain of seed) to 1:3.
 This period in Europe was viewed by contemporary researchers as the most significant climate event in the 2nd millennium.
 The Little Ice Age had begun.
 However, in the 1320s, Europe recovered to some extent from this shock, but the weather remained cool, even though without extreme anomalies.
 In the 1330’s, reports of severe earthquakes and increasing drought in China and the Mediterranean region became the norm.
 The years 1336 to 1338 brought huge swarms of locusts from Asia across Hungary into central Europe, they finally reached as far as the Rhine. “